craigmac/neo/README.md

 of comfort knowing these colors have already been out in use in the wild for a bit now (and also for just being a great colorscheme).
 * [apprentice](https://github.com/romainl/apprentice), for changing the game.
-* [neovim.io](https://neovim.io) for the official colour references
 * [vim/colorschemes](https://github.com/vim/colorschemes), for the tooling,
-wisdom, and best practices
+wisdom, and best practices approach
-* VS Code Dark default colorscheme for such a well-thought out and balanced approach
 * You, if you're trying it out!
 Help and constructive comments are welcome!